w3f/General-Grants-Program/grants/speculative/metamask-plugin-polkadot.md

 * Create documentation on how to integrate snap into your dapp
 * Create PR integrating snap into https://github.com/polkadot-js/apps/tree/master/packages/app-accounts dapp

+We'll keep this plugin updated in case of Metamask API breaking changes.
+We hope Metamask will expose API to allow UI modification in which case we plan to apply for additional grants to enhance Metamask experience in Polkadot space.

 ## Additional Information
 * **What work has been done so far?**